kenwalger/mia-workshop/README.md

 ## Loading and Using Notebooks

-The `notebooks/main.ipynb` file included in this repository is designed to be **automatically loaded** into your Jupyter environment when the application starts.
-This is handled by an internal script (`load_initial_notebooks.py`) that runs during the Heroku application startup process, regardless of whether you used the "Deploy to Heroku" button or performed a manual deployment.
+The `notebooks/main.ipynb` file (and any other files you place in the `notebooks/` directory in your Git repository) are served directly from the application's filesystem.
+When your Heroku app starts, JupyterLab (or Notebook) is configured to use the `/app/notebooks` directory as its root.

 This means:
-*   **Automatic Deployment (Heroku Button):** The `notebooks/main.ipynb` will be available in your Jupyter session once the app is deployed.
+*   **Automatic Availability:** The `notebooks/main.ipynb` will be available in your Jupyter session once the app is deployed.
-*   **Manual Deployment (`git push heroku main`):** If you follow the manual deployment steps, `notebooks/main.ipynb` will also be automatically loaded and available.
+*   **No Persistent Storage for UI Edits:** Any changes you make to notebooks (e.g., creating new notebooks, editing existing ones) directly within the JupyterLab/Notebook UI **will be lost** when the Heroku dyno restarts (which can happen due to deploys, daily cycling, or manual restarts).
+*   **Saving Your Work:** To save any work done in a live Jupyter session, you **must download the notebook files** (.ipynb) to your local computer using the Jupyter UI's "File > Download" (or similar) option.

-### Adding Your Own Notebooks (Post-Deployment)
+### Adding Your Own Notebooks for a Session

-If you wish to add *other* Jupyter notebooks to your running application:
+If you wish to work with *other* Jupyter notebooks temporarily during a live session:
-1. Access your deployed Jupyter application in your web browser (the URL will be provided after deployment).
+1. Access your deployed Jupyter application in your web browser.
 2. Use the "Upload" button in the Jupyter interface to upload your `.ipynb` files from your local computer.
-3. These notebooks will be saved persistently in the Heroku Postgres database by `pgcontents`.
+3.  **Remember:** These uploaded notebooks will also be lost if the dyno restarts.
+Download them if you make changes you want to keep.

-### Customizing the Auto-Loaded Notebook
+### Customizing the Default Notebook(s) for Future Deployments

-If you want to change the default notebook that is automatically loaded when the application starts:
+If you want to change the default notebook(s) that are available every time the application starts:
-1.  **Fork this repository** to your own GitHub account.
+1.  **Fork this repository** to your own GitHub account (if you haven't already).
 2. In your forked repository, you can:
-    *   Replace the content of `notebooks/main.ipynb` with your own notebook content.
+    *   Modify or replace the content of `notebooks/main.ipynb`.
-    *   Or, if you want to load a notebook with a different filename or from a different path within your repository, modify the `notebook_path_in_repo` and `notebook_path_in_jupyter` variables at the top of the `load_initial_notebooks.py` script.
+    *   Add new `.ipynb` files or other supporting files to the `notebooks/` directory.
+    *   Remove files from the `notebooks/` directory.
 3. Commit your changes to your fork.
 4. Deploy your forked repository to Heroku.
-Your customized notebook will then be the one that's auto-loaded.
+Your customized set of notebooks will then be available on startup.